MicrosoftDocs/dynamics-365-customer-engagement/ce/shared/urs/schedule-multi-day-work.md

 1. In the **Create Booking** pane, review and update the values as needed.
 Choose the **Booking Method** to define how to spread the requirement over multiple days.

-    - Full Capacity: Books the resource’s full capacity for the specified from and to dates without regard to the resource's remaining capacity.
+    - Full Capacity: Books the resource’s full capacity for the specified from and to dates without regard to the resource's remaining capacity or the duration of the requirement.
-    - Remaining Cpacity: Books the resource’s available capacity within the specified date range.
+    - Remaining Capacity: Books the resource’s available capacity within the specified date range.
     - Percentage Capacity: Books the resource for a percentage of capacity for the specified from and to dates.
     - Evenly Distribute Hours: Books the resource for a specified number of hours, distributing the time evenly per day over the specified from and to dates.
     - Front Load Hours: Books the resource for a specified number of hours, front-loading the per-day hours over the specified from and to dates.
 The front load method considers existing bookings and available capacity.